srinathln7/ethereum-data-service/README.md

 ## Proposed Architecture

-Refer [here](https://github.com/srinathln7/ethereum-data-service/blob/main/DESIGN.md) for the design and high-level explanation of the overall flow.
+Refer [here](https://github.com/srinathln7/ethereum-data-service/blob/main/DESIGN.md) for the overall design and high-level explanation of how various service, components, and modules interact with each other.

 ##  Project Structure

-Refer [here](https://github.com/srinathln7/ethereum-data-service/blob/main/CHALLENGE.md) for the challenge description and the project structure.
+Refer [here](https://github.com/srinathln7/ethereum-data-service/blob/main/docs/CHALLENGE.md) for the challenge description and the project structure.

 ## Get Started